 These are the templates we’ve used:

-As you can see, we’ve defined two model classes: BaseOffer and FixedPercentageDiscountOffer.
+As you can see, we’ve defined two Ink classes: BaseOffer and FixedPercentageDiscountOffer.
 FixedPercentageDiscounterOffer has one property, “percentage” of type Double.
 Since it inherits the BaseOffer class, it has the properties defined in BaseOffer as well.
-Note that the model class definitions are written in Ink as well.
+Note that the Ink class definitions are written in Ink as well.
 The syntax used by Ink is called SDL.
 You can learn more about it here: http://en.wikipedia.org/wiki/Simple_Declarative_Language

 Later you’ll see that these model classes have corresponding Java classes, but for the purpose of authoring Ink scripts it is inconsequential.

-The model classes define the DSL, and also specify the matching Java classes (this is “the glue” we mentioned before – connecting the Java and the Ink to a single module).
+The classes define the DSL, and also specify which matching Java classes needs to be written (this is “the glue” we mentioned before – connecting the Java and the Ink to a single module).
+More about this in “Glue from Java to Ink” later in this tutorial.

 The “ExampleOffer” we defined before is actually an instance of this Java class, that will be described later in more detail.